Marco Polo sheep: Hunting

 Hunting the Marco Polo sheep first became popular when Mohammed Zahir Shah, king of Afghanistan, hunted and killed a ram in the 1950s.
 He thereafter declared that the valley in which he hunted be a protected habitat for the sheep as a hunting grounds for Afghan royalty, and it was not until 1968 that an American tourist was allowed to hunt in the reserve.
 In 2008, it was estimated that American hunters paid an average of $20,000 to $25,000 for an expedition to hunt a Marco Polo sheep.
 A recent study put the cost at $40,000 per permit.

 In 1976, in Khunzerav, the sheep's population was estimated to be 300.
 This number declined to a maximum of 160 between 1978 and 1981, and declined again to only 45 in 1991.
 George Schaller of the Wildlife Conservation Society estimated the worldwide population in 2003 as around 10,000, half what Ronald Petocz estimated in his 1973 tour.
 Their population density has been recorded as fewer than two animals per 1 km2.
 The Marco Polo sheep was included on the first list of protected species issued by the Afghanistan National Environmental Protection Agency in June 2009.

+In 2024, an American man pleaded guilty to illegally importing body parts of Marco Polo sheep to create clone hybrids, which he planned to sell to private hunting reserves in Texas.
+One of the illegally cloned sheep was placed in the Rosamond Gifford Zoo in 2025.